ELMERIKH/AI-Voice-Assistant/README.md

-start your sentences with commands
+for extra features start your sentences with commands

 vocie commands: